 DIY Black Farmhouse Nightstands from a Vintage Vanity

-black painted nightstands with wood tops
+vintage vanity turned black painted nightstands

 Repurpose an old vintage vanity into nightstands perfect for a small space.
-Here are the steps for the DIY Black Farmhouse Nightstands.
+Here are the steps for the DIY black farmhouse nightstands.

 Instructions